Index theory of uniform pseudodifferential operators

-associating a smoothing operator its kernel is continuous. \end{prop}
+which associates a smoothing operator its kernel, is continuous. \end{prop}

 Let $L \subset M$ be any subset.
 We will denote by $\|\largecdot\|_{H^r, L}$ the seminorm on the Sobolev space $H^r(E)$ given by

 \begin{defn}[Quasilocal operators, {\cite[Section 5]{roe_index_1}}] We will call a continuous operator $A \colon H^r(E) \to H^s(F)$ \emph{quasilocal}, if there is a function $\mu\colon \IR_{> 0} \to \IR_{\ge 0}$ with $\mu(R) \to 0$ for $R \to \infty$ and such that for all $L \subset M$ and all $u \in H^r(E)$ with $\supp u \subset L$ we have